 Best Areas to Stay in During Cherry Blossom Season

-These areas are the most convenient to Tokyo’s best cherry blossom spots:
+These areas and hotels are the most convenient to Tokyo’s best cherry blossom spots:

-- Tokyo Station Area: The Tokyo Station Area is not rich in cherry trees, but it’s close to the Imperial Palace, which is.
-And it’s also convenient to transport to other parts of town that have famous cherry blossom spots.
+The Tokyo Station Area is not rich in cherry trees, but it’s close to the Imperial Palace, which is.
+And it’s also convenient for transport to other parts of town that have famous cherry blossom spots.
+Here are some great hotels in the Tokyo Station area:

 Shinjuku